Advertiser Disclosure

 1. Staten Island Ferry

-Restaurant Week happens in New York twice a year (January/February and July/August).
-While they say it’s a week, it’s really more like 3 weeks so you have time to take advantage.
+Restaurant Week happens in New York twice yearly (January to February and July to August).
+While they say it’s a week, it’s more like 3 weeks, so you have time to take advantage.
 Get 3-course meals at some of New York’s hottest restaurants at a fraction of the regular price!

-If you are dying to go ice skating in New York in the Wintertime, head to Bryant Park’s Winter Village.
-They offer free admission to the rink, so bring your own skates.
-If you don’t have any, you can rent theirs for a fee…even if you do, it’s still significantly cheaper than other (more famous) skating options.
+If you are dying to go ice skating in New York in the wintertime, head to Bryant Park’s Winter Village.
+They offer free admission to the rink, so bring your skates.
+If you don’t have any, you can rent theirs for a fee, which is significantly cheaper than other (more famous) skating options.

 4. Brooklyn Brewery